 HWEO is now in full swing.

 We are on stage two and after some excellent skill workshops we have begun to create our designs.
 We are still editing and adapting as we go.
 We need to remember to be braver and bolder with our designs.
-I am sure that over the next two weeks our creativity and confidence will go and we will create some fantastic show stoppers!
+I am sure that over the next two weeks our creativity and confidence will grow and we will create some fantastic show stoppers!

 The excitement in grade 5 as we’ve begun to create is electrifying.